 Each wild chimpanzee cultural group makes and uses a unique "tool kit" comprised of about twenty different tools often used in a specific sequence for foraging and processing food, making comfortable and secure sleeping nests in trees, and personal hygiene and comfort.
-(R.402;455-56).
-The foraging tool kits of some chimpanzee populations are indistinguishable in complexity from the tool kits of some simple human material cultures, such as Tasmanian aborigines, and the oldest known human artefacts, such as the East African Oldowan Industry.
-In one chimpanzee population, chimpanzee tool-making culture has passed through the 225 generations.
+(R.429;482-83).
+The foraging tool kits of some chimpanzee populations are indistinguishable in complexity from the tool kits of some simple human material cultures, such as Tasmanian aborigines, and the oldest known human artifacts, such as the East African Oldowan industry.
+In one chimpanzee population, chimpanzee tool-making culture has passed through 225 generations.
 With respect to social culture, chimpanzees pass widely variable social displays and social customs from one generation to the next.
-Arbitrary symbolic gestures communicate in one group may mean something entirely different in another group.
-(R.403-05).
-Chimpanzees transmit their material, social, and symbolic culture by social and observational learning, through innovation, as well as precise imitation and emulation.
+Arbitrary symbolic gestures communicated in one group may mean something entirely different in another group.
+(R.430-32).
+Chimpanzees transmit their material, social, and symbolic culture by social and observational learning through innovation, as well as precise imitation and emulation.
 These latter capacities are necessary for "cumulative cultural evolution," which involves the ability to build upon previous customs.
-(R.254-55;406).
+(R.282-83;433).

 Chimpanzees possess "numerosity," the ability to understand numbers as a sequence of quantities, which requires both sophisticated working memory and conceptual understanding of a sequence.
 This is closely related to "mental time travel" and planning the right sequence of steps towards a goal, two critical components of autonomy.
 Not only do chimpanzees excel at understanding sequences of numbers, they understand that Arabic symbols ("2", "5", etc.) represent discrete quantities.
-(R.373;616).
+(R.400;642).

 Chimpanzees demonstrate sequential learning, the ability to encode and represent the order of discrete items occurring in a sequence, and understand the ordinal nature of numbers.
-They understand proportions (e.g., 1/2, 3/4, etc.), can count and understand the meaning if zero (R.373-75;463).
+They understand proportions (e.g., 1/2, 3/4, etc.), and can count and understand the meaning of zero (R.400-402;490).

-Chimpanzees have excellent working, or short-term, memory, and exceed the ability of humans to recall numbers (R.374-75).
+Chimpanzees have excellent working, or short-term, memory, and exceed the ability of humans to recall numbers.
+(R.401-402).
 They are competent at "cross-modal perceptions."
-They obtain information in one modality such as vision or hearing and internally translate it to information in another modality.
-(R.461-62).
+They obtain information in one modality, such as vision or hearing, and internally translate it to information in another modality.
+(R.488-89).
 They can match an audio or video vocalization recording of a familiar chimpanzee or human to her photograph.
-(R.307).
+(R.335).
 They translate symbolically encoded information into any non-symbolic mode.
 When shown an object's picture, they retrieve it by touch, and retrieve a correct object by touch when shown its symbol.
-(R.461-62).